9 Best CCW Gun in 2024 + Buyers Guide

 So, what is the best optics-ready pistol on the market?
 Honestly, I think the Springfield Hellcat OSP wins.

 Unlike other companies, Springfield offers packages that include both the gun and the optics preinstalled.
-This often comes at a little cost savings and makes it easy to grab and go.
+It’s convenient and may save you some money.

 Sure, the Hellcat didn’t beat the Sig P365 for editors choice, but when it comes to the optics, this one holds a great one-two punch and was made for each other.
 Check out our review on the Springfield Hellcat.